You already pay for AI. Why pay again to use it on your meetings?

 How is the transcription done?

-Best-in-class on-device models for speech-to-text and speaker diarization, both running on Apple's Neural Engine.
+Whisper large-v3-turbo for speech-to-text, Pyannote for speaker diarization — the same models the open-source community has converged on, packaged as Core ML builds (WhisperKit and SpeakerKit from Argmax) and running on Apple's Neural Engine.
 They download once on first launch (~2 GB total) and live entirely on your filesystem — no network calls during a recording.

 Do I need a Claude subscription?